 All of this research is made possible by my fantastic students:

-I also work closely with John Sonchack
+I also worked closely with Jaewan Hong

 (student of Johnathan Smith, now at Princeton), João Sedoc

 (student of Lyle Ungar, now at NYU Stern), and Max Demoulin